ZzHotte/stock_pricing_project/README.md

 ### 03 mk_ret_df function
-Creates a data frame containing returns for both individuals stock AND a proxy for the market portfolio, given a data frame with stock prices, `prc_df`.
+Creates a data frame containing returns for both individuals stock and a proxy for the market portfolio, given a data frame with stock prices, `prc_df`.
 This function will compute returns for each column of `prc_df` and also include the market returns in a column called "mkt".

-Market returns need to be obtained from the "mkt" column in the CSV file "ff_daily_csv".
+Market returns are obtained from the "mkt" column in the CSV file "ff_daily_csv".
 The location of this CSV file is given by the variable `FF_CSV`, defined in the project2.config.py module.

 ```
     Parameters